EASY Gluten Free Raspberry & White Chocolate Cookies (optional hint of lemon)

 - 1/2 tsp of Lemon Flavouring

 - If you've already got your raspberries out of the freezer, put them back in!
 They defrost quickly and they're easier to work with whilst frozen.

-- Pour in your choc chips and stir through with a spoon/spatula so they are evenly distributed. >A spoon/spatula will be much easier to use than a balloon whisk now.
+- Pour in your choc chips and stir through with a spoon/spatula so they are evenly distributed.

 - Take your raspberries out of the freezer.
 Check there's no big lumps of raspberries stuck together & if there is, break them up.>Why?
 It makes it harder to make cookie dough balls and means you're unlikely to get perfectly circular cookies

 - Add the frozen raspberries and stir through too. >Stir these as little as possible as the raspberries will start to get mushy if you mix too much!

 - Cover the mixing bowl with cling film and place into the freezer for at least 30 mins >Don't worry if its looking quite runny at this stage – it firms up loads in the freezer!
 It needs to be in the freezer for long enough for it to be easy to scoop into balls. >You can put it in the fridge rather than the freezer, but note: (1) the raspberries will defrost and make the dough harder to work with and (2) they will need longer (probably around 1hr – until the dough is firm enough that you can shape it into balls).

 - Use a tablespoon/ice cream scoop to scoop out 1 golf ball sized portion of cookie dough. >I weigh the balls so they all cook evenly – mine are 65g each